top of page

 Samuel Cook

-Samuel Cook is a sophomore from Gastonia, NC majoring in Global Politics and Computer Science and minoring in Chinese language.
+Samuel Cook is a junior from Gastonia, NC majoring in Global Politics and Computer Science and minoring in Chinese language.
 In the summer for 2024, he participated in the U.S. Department of State’s Critical Language Scholarship (CLS) in Taiwan studying Mandarin Chinese.
 He is currently a student representative on the Faculty Executive Committee and served last year as First-Year Representative to the Executive Committee. • scook@mail.wlu.edu

 Managing Editor